-Approximately 40% of the crashes statewide between 2008 and 2013 occurred at intersections.
+Approximately 36% of the fatalities and 45% of the serious injuries due to motor vehicle crashes statewide between 2009 and 2015 occurred at intersections.
+As can be seen from the graphic below, fatal and serious injuries at intersections have been on somewhat of an upward trend over the past 7 years.
 As such, improving safety at intersections continues to be an area of focus for NYSDOT.
-According to NYSDOT's PSS system there were 20 HSIP intersection reconstruction and signal upgrade projects programmed in SFY 14/15.
-New York is also in the process of developing an Intersection Safety Action Plan with the goal of completing the plan in 2015.
-As can be seen from the graphic below, fatal and serious injury crashes at intersections have been on a general decline over the past 7 years.
-While there was an increase in 2014 numbers, the trend is still generally downward.
+According to NYSDOT's PSS system there were 13 HSIP intersection reconstruction and signal upgrade projects programmed in SFY 15/16.
+New York is also in the process of developing an Intersection Safety Action Plan with the goal of completing the plan in 2016.